Australian Election Study Interactive Data

 Sarah Cameron and Ian McAllister have launched an interactive online tool to explore the Australian Election Study (AES) data from 1987 to 2016.
 The tool shows trends in Australian political opinion over time, and enables the user to explore these trends by age group, gender, education level, and vote choice.
 Almost 100 charts are included, covering citizen attitudes towards: the election campaign; voting and partisanship; election issues; the economy; politics and political parties; the left-right dimension; the political leaders; democracy and institutions; trade unions, business and wealth; social issues; and defence and foreign affairs.
 The online tool is intended as a resource for those who teach, research, and study Australian politics, as well as journalists and members of the public.
 The tool was produced with support from Small Multiples.

 Follow the link below to explore the data online.
-If you would like to recreate a graph from the interactive web tool, you can download the underlying data in excel by following the second link.
+If you would like to recreate a graph from the interactive web tool, follow the second link to download the data.